smurthys/smurthys.github.io/engagement.md

 Interested students should speak with their admins and faculty, and have them send me strong recommendations.
 Naturally, to accept recommendations, I need to already have a working relationship with the recommender.
-If a relationship does not exist, engaging me for one or more talks at the college is a common way to start the relationship.
+If a relationship does not exist, engaging me for one or more talks at the institution is a common way to start the relationship.

 Visit the following links for examples of projects and processes:
 - [https://dassl.github.io/](https://dassl.github.io/)